Here’s what makes Findmypast a Genealogy Giant

 Below are some of the many reasons I love Findmypast: all their historical records collections!
 I hope as you start reading, you’ll click on them to explore–it’s free and you don’t even need a login.
-Start by clicking your location: U.S., U.K., Ireland, Australia, or somewhere else.
+Start by clicking your location: U.S. & Canada, U.K., Ireland, Australia, or somewhere else.
 (This gets you to the right version of the website for you.)
 Then keep reading for collections you won’t want to miss.

 King of British Isles historical records

 When it comes to breadth and historical depth of genealogical records relating to the British Isles, Findmypast is king among the Genealogy Giants.
 Among its collections for England, Scotland, Ireland and Wales are: